w4bo/AA2425-unibo-mldm/slides/_cs-automation.md

 - Applications leveraging LLMs, such as ChatGPT, are usually oriented to general-purpose information retrieval

 LLMs are powerful tools for broad natural language applications, are they a good choice for data-intensive tasks as well?

-# Data volume and cost

-- Since business data are sensitive, they are stored in private repositories (such as data warehouses) unknown to LLMs
-- To feed data to an LLM, the main possibility is to use the prompt.
-    - Depending on the LLM, prompts [have limits in the \#tokens (as of 2024-06)](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them) composing input and answer
-    - The [OpenAI price calculator in Microsoft Azure (as of 2024-06)](https://azure.microsoft.com/en-us/pricing/calculator/?service=openai-service) estimates that using GPT-4-32K costs around \$0.06 per $10^3$ input tokens and \$0.12 per $10^3$ output tokens, where 1000 tokens correspond to almost 750 words.
-      - Prompting a table with $10^5$ tuples (if feasible) costs several dollars per execution.
-- LLMs now allow users to attach files to the prompt, and some LLM-based applications can even extract succinct summaries from these files and use them in place of the whole file content.
-    - This can overcome the limits and cost of tokens.
-    - However, if the summary process is incorrect, it will add errors and bias to the final answer.

-# Running algorithms

-Algorithmic tasks such as SQL querying and data mining are better handled by DBMSs and query engines since

-- they are optimized for these types of operations (e.g., using R-trees to speed up clustering in Euclidean spaces);
-- their answers are correct, consistent, and reproducible;
-- they do not have hallucinations.

-At the moment (2024), while (plain) LLMs have many strengths, they are not typically suitable for data-intensive tasks.

 # LLM-based applications